 For individuals, the consequences can be personally destructive.
 Clicking malicious links can lead to drained bank accounts, stolen credit card information, and compromised personal data that takes months or years to fix.
 Particularly heartbreaking are grandparent scams, where criminals pose as grandchildren in desperate situations — claiming to be injured, jailed, or stranded abroad - and urgently requesting wire transfers.
 These scams exploit emotional connections to steal life savings, often leaving victims not only financially damaged but also deeply distressed.
 Recovering from personal cyber-attacks can involve lengthy battles to fix identity theft, creating financial hardship and emotional trauma.

-What Should You Do With Suspicious Messages & Emails?
+What To Do With Suspicious Messages & Emails

-Never click links in suspicious emails or unexpected text messages, even if they appear to be from your bank or a known business.
+Never click links in suspicious emails or unexpected text messages, even if they appear to be from a bank or a known business.
 Instead:

 • Send suspicious texts to 7726 (SPAM), which allows wireless companies to track and block scammers.